practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 # Basic Python Syntax

+[python/media/basic_tutorial.ipynb](Click Here) to download this tutorial as an iPython Notebook.

 Normally, each line in Python code forms a single instructional statement.
 Using *number literals* and the built-in operators `+` (add) and `-` (subtract), one can construct a simple instruction: